Registration and nationality services privacy notice

 - Statistical or research purposes.

 - Administrative purposes by official bodies (for example, ensuring their records are up-to-date in order to provide services to the public).

 - Fraud prevention or detection, immigration and passport purposes.

 How will your personal information be kept secure?

-Personal information in hard copy, is stored securely in the Bracknell Forest Registration vault that is specifically designed to ensure the security and integrity of your personal information.
+Personal information in hard copy, is stored securely in the Bracknell Forest Registration vault that is specifically designed to make sure the security and integrity of your personal information.
 This can only be accessed by authorised registration officers.

 Personal information is also held electronically.
 This is stored securely on our IT systems, on the national Registration Online System and the Stopford AGENDA appointments system.
 These are only accessed by authorised officers of Bracknell Forest Council using their personal username and password.